-Disease resistant varieties are crucial for the organic sector, but they are not sufficiently available.
+Disease resistant varieties are crucial for the organic sector, but their availability is still limited.
 Organic growers are not allowed to use chemical pesticides to control the common potato disease Phytophthora infestans (potato blight).
-The present method, burning off the foliage, reduces both the yield and the quality of the tubers.
-Within the Bio-Impuls potato breeding programme, researchers, growers and commercial breeders work closely together to develop new varieties for the organic market.
-These varieties should be disease resistant, be suitable for low-input production, and produce good quality potatoes.More information on this project can be found in the most recent Bio-Impuls movie (in Dutch)
+The present method to fight Phytophthora is to burn off the foliage, but this reduces both the yield and quality of the tubers.
+Within the Bio-Impuls programme, researchers, growers and commercial breeders are working together to develop new potato varieties for the organic market.
+These varieties have multiple-gene resistance, require only low nutrient inputs, and produce adequate yields and tasty potatoes.

-New knowledge immediately applicable
+New knowlegde, directly applicable